 Junk in their trunk

 The fad on Trunki cases has not abated.
 To be honest, they don’t fit in that much but kids love having their own luggage and it may as well be this – they roll easily, can be pulled along, come in bright colours and even provide transport/entertainment at the airport.
 Pick one up online at pupsik studio.

 Old-fashioned travel games that we used to play as kids can easily be resurrected for plane rides with your kids.
-While we admit that eye spy may not last to many rounds, it will help pass the time and stimulate some conversation and observation.
+While we admit that Eye Spy may not last too many rounds, it will help pass the time and stimulate some conversation and observation.
 Simon Says is another good one, as is Hang Man and tickle tattoos, where you have to guess the number, picture or letter being drawn on your back with a tickle.
 Worth a try!

 Don’t forget the Lovey!

 Last but not least, make sure you pack their favourite cuddle toy, blanket or whatever their comfort item is.
 Hell, bring two.
 If you’re anything like us, you’ve lost a Jellycat soft animal and you could lose one again.
-They are back in stock at Motherswork at Tanglin Mall.
+They are back in stock at various retailers around Singapore.
 The ensuing drama is not worth it.
-Call for back up.
+Call for back-up.

 Now, crack open that holiday read and relax, you’ll be there in no time.

 Like this story?
 Here’s more we think you’ll enjoy: